fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - When you find your essay to review, click the PENCIL ICON (upper right of the text box) to go into editing mode
 - Note within paragraphs problems with clarity or intent
 - Use back tics to indicate your comments \`like this\` when editing, which will look `like this` when the author views it on GitHub
-- Summarize the main points of EACH PARAGRAPH directly below it to tell the author what you thought the main and useful points of the paragraph were.
-Separate the wheat from the chaff.
+- Summarize the main points of EACH PARAGRAPH directly below it to tell the author what you thought the main and useful points of the paragraph were. **Separate the wheat from the chaff.**
 - **EVERY WORD MATTERS**
+- **NEW IDEA, NEW PARAGRAPH**
 - Note whether the paragraph has a clearly stated purpose and is sufficiently connected to its neighbors
 - Write a few general/overall comments at the end of the essay; keep this minimal as you'll have a chance to chat about these on Monday
-- Complete your reviews by 9AM MONDAY, and look at the comments you receive before class
+- **Complete your reviews by 9AM MONDAY**, and look at the comments you receive before class
 - I will be making general/overall comments at the end of your essays, and, if I can't help myself, notes within paragraphs about problematic claims
 - **This (penultimate) assignment will be graded on the usual 0-10 scale**.
 I'm looking for the quality of your engagement with the essay.
 If you're thinking carefully about every sentence, you'll do fine.
 "%}